-- The majority of developers, self-lay organisations, new appointments and variations and consultants prefer a per plot calculation followed by a fixed percentage.
+- In relation to income offset and asset payments, the majority of developers, self-lay providers, new appointments and variations and consultants prefer a per plot calculation followed by a fixed percentage.

 - In order to minimise risk where exceptional costs could materialise and ease the transition period for developers we need to be as clear and transparent as possible.